mitch-haraldsson/greenLicense/README.md

 This creates a software with human-readable name `MyCoolSoftware` in Version `1.0`.
 Bound to the key pair `3a6b01bd-5f11-4cbe-87c4-c527895728a9`.

-Now let's assume the software we have just created got was created with the ID `bc777bbe-dc44-4a8c-9b2b-23c7cfd5a007`.
+Now let's assume the software we have just created got the ID `bc777bbe-dc44-4a8c-9b2b-23c7cfd5a007`.
 We will need this ID to create features.

 #### Create a feature